parthenon-hpc-lab/parthenon/doc/sphinx/src/tasks.rst

 executed, and the arguments to the function as its arguments.  ``AddTask`` returns a ``TaskID`` object that can be used in subsequent calls to ``AddTask`` as a dependency either on its own or combined with other ``TaskID``s via the ``|`` operator.
+Use of the ``|`` operator is historical and perhaps a bit misleading as it really acts as a logical and -- that is, all tasks combined with ``|`` must be complete before the dependencies are satisfied.
 An overload of ``AddTask`` takes a ``TaskQualifier`` object as the first argument which specifies certain special, non-default behaviors.
 These will be described below.
 Note that the default constructor of ``TaskID`` produces a special object that when passed into ``AddTask`` signifies that the task has no dependencies.

 The ``AddSublist`` function adds a nested ``TaskList`` to the ``TaskList`` on which its called.
 The principle use case for this is to add iterative cycles